Dr. Lisa Oakes, Principal Investigator

 She joined the Oakes lab in 2019 as a graduate student and studies the ways in which parents scaffold infant cognitive development through joint attention during play.
 Additional projects include a study into the ways in which infants visually learn about the world around them and learn to interact with their environment.

 Shannon earned her B.A. in Cognitive Neuroscience from Scripps College in May 2019 and joined the Infant Cognition Lab in June.
 While in Southern California, she was a member of Dr. Michael Spezio's Laboratory for Inquiry into Valuation and Emotion (LIVE Lab) and studied Theory of Mind using EEG.
 There, Shannon explicitly modeled mental representations during both the development and presence of stable cooperation via communication outcomes.
 This allowed for better understanding of the sophistication, or degree of mental coordination, involved in individuals' social perception and reasoning.
-Starting in Fall 2021, she will pursue her Ph.D. at UC Davis with the Infant Cognition Lab combining her passions for infant cognition and technologies that study the human mind, brain, and behavior.
+In Fall 2021, she started her Ph.D. at UC Davis with the Infant Cognition Lab -- combining her passions for infant cognition and technologies that study mechanisms of the human mind, brain, and behavior.

 Annika Voss, Junior Specialist & Lab Manager